manikamakam/Face_Swap/README.md

 To run the program, you have to give two command line arguments, video and method.
 If your video has only one face, give the argument 'video' as 0 and if it has more than one faces, give it as 1.
 You give 'method' as 1 for Triangulation output, 2 for TPS ouput and 3 for PRNet output.

 Go to the directory where Wrapper.py is present.
-For example if you want get the Triangulation output for a video with one face, run the following command
+For example if you want to get the Triangulation output for a video with one face, run the following command

 ```
 python Wrapper.py --video 0 --method 1